George Washington

 "First in War, First in Peace, First in the Hearts of His Countrymen."

-Serving unselfishly without pay and at great personal risk throughout the American Revolution, Washington triumphed against all odds overcoming the most powerful nation on earth.
+Serving unselfishly without pay and at great personal risk throughout the American Revolution, George Washington triumphed against all odds overcoming the most powerful nation on earth.
 After victory was won there were those who wanted to make him king but Washington refused what would have been a betrayal of the great vision which so many had sacrificed for and opted instead to return home to Mt.
 Vernon.
 The only president to be elected unanimously, Washington served two terms and then voluntarily stepped down.
 His continued refusal to betray his convictions and grasp absolute power inspired even his former enemy King George III to be filled with admiration and refer to Washington as "the greatest man of the age."

 In his private life he was known as a gentleman of lofty character who thoroughly enjoyed social occasions.
 Washington loved to dance.
 He was regarded as one of the best dancers in Virginia and would not miss a Ball if he could help it.
 There were balls held in his honor while he was a general, a ball for his inauguration as president and annual balls were held in honor of his birthday.
 Balls in honour of Washington's birthday were held in various parts of the United States during his lifetime.
 They were a tradition which continued far beyond Washington's time, even by both North and South during the War Between the States and indeed throughout the 19th century.